RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-29_Reddit_comments.md

 https://old.reddit.com/r/politics/comments/1nw355h/donald_trump_meeting_project_2025_author_to_cut/nhd8q84/

 IT IS TIME, BEYOND TIME, for social media users to stop commenting on thousands of independent pages with disposable content.
-Halt all etertainmet, halt all joking and mocking, and behave as if serious stiuations are serious! [/Grim_Blunt/Stop_All_Entertainment.md](/Grim_Blunt/Stop_All_Entertainment.md)
+Halt all entertainmet, halt all joking and mocking, and behave as if serious stiuations are serious! [/Grim_Blunt/Stop_All_Entertainment.md](/Grim_Blunt/Stop_All_Entertainment.md)

 https://old.reddit.com/r/politics/comments/1nw355h/donald_trump_meeting_project_2025_author_to_cut/nhda0o3/